 One of the biggest mistakes that a slightly chubby man can do is buy clothes that are several sizes too big in a bid to disguise his shape.
 If your clothing is too big you will draw attention to your weight, add bulk to your body, and give off a sloppy impression.

-Instead you want your clothes fitted – not tight – which means touching your body but not being too tight or too loose.
+Instead, you want your clothes fitted – not tight – which means touching your body but not being too tight or too loose.
 You want your clothes to ‘frame’ your body shape, not hide it or hug it.
-The best option is to buy an item that is slightly large and have it professionally altered by a tailor.
+The best option is to buy an item that is slightly large and then have it professionally altered by a tailor.

 Plus Size Fashion Tips for Men

-- If wearing stripes make sure they are vertical.
+- If you’re wearing stripes make sure they are vertical.
 These are slimming and will elongate the body.
 Do avoid thick stripes however and opt for a more subtle thin stripe.

 - Layering is a great fashion tip for larger men as it can successfully narrow a silhouette.
 Add lighter colours underneath dark outer colours to brighten up the outfit and create a clearer vertical line down the torso.

 - Avoid heavy or thick materials as they will give your shape a bulky outline (and they’re usually hot and stifling too).
-Instead switch to lighter cotton materials and layer up if needing to get warmer.
+Instead, switch to lighter cotton materials and layer up if needing to get warmer.

-- A bigger guy should have a big accessories.
+- A bigger guy should have big accessories.
 To stay in proportion to your body go for a hat, watch or scarf that is larger than your average – you don’t want your accessories to get lost.